axonxorz/icon-font-to-png/README.md

   --css CSS-FILE        path to CSS file

 exporting icons:
-  icons                 names of the icons to export (or 'ALL' for all icons) --size SIZE           icon size in pixels (default: 16) --scale SCALE         scaling factor between 0 and 1, or 'auto' for
+  icons                 names of the icons to export --all                 export all icons defined in the CSS file --size SIZE           icon size in pixels (default: 16) --scale SCALE         scaling factor between 0 and 1, or 'auto' for
                         automatic scaling (default: auto); be careful, as